-Name of District: Name of School:
+Name of District:] Name of School:

 Name of Student: Grade of Student:

 Student SSID:

 Original Scores:

-Ideas and ContentOrganizationSentence FluencyConventions Voice Word Choice
+Ideas and Content Organization Sentence Fluency Conventions Voice Word Choice

-Total Composite Score: Performance e Level (D, C)
+Total Composite Score: Performance L .evel (D, C)

 Scores for Local Rater (approved by DTC):

 Ideas and Content Organization Sentence Fluency Conventions Voice (optional) Word Choice (optional)

 Performance Level (C, M)

-Local scores reflect a higher performance lev el?
+Local scores reflect a higher performance level?
 Yes No

-7 11 e cases where the local rater scores would result in a al scores, i.e., a "meets" (M) rather than a conditionally han a does not yet meet (D).
+Districts may appeal scores only in those c different performance level than the original meets (C), or a conditionally meets rather than ases where the local rater scores would result in a scores, i.e., a "meets" (M) rather than a conditionally n a does not yet meet (D).

 (Print name of local rater)

 (Signature of local rater) (Date)

 (Signature of District Test Coordinator)

-Appeals must be received no later than June for the spring window.
-Address them to: 1, 2013 for the winter window or September 30, 2013
+Appeals must be received no later than June 1, 2014 for the winter window or September 30, 2014

-Oregon Depa: Attn: Ken Her 255 Capitol St